10up/10up-toolkit/packages/toolkit/README.md

 ### Basic Setup

-In order to get support for React Fast Refresh for block development, follow these steps:
+In order to get support for HMNR/Fast Refresh follow these steps:
 - Set `SCRIPT_DEBUG` to true in `wp-config.php`
   - `define( 'SCRIPT_DEBUG', true )`
 - In your theme's `functions.php` or your plugin's entry point, add the following snippet of code